Enjoy a day of adventure and exploration at Riverview Park Heritage Day!

 During the Heritage Day celebration, explore nature by viewing rare birds from the National Aviary, and meeting furry friends from the Animal Rescue League and Humane Society and Human Society.

-Stop by the Carnegie Science Center booth for a creative make and take activity: Balancing Robots!
+Stop by the Carnegie Science Center booth for a creative make and take activity.
 Check out a Bomb Squad robot and tour a SWAT vehicle as the Department of Public Safety's SWAT, Police and Fire divisions offer interactive and educational experiences for all ages.

-Throughout the park grounds, children take on the challenge of a bike rodeo, adults receive advice from health professionals and families tour the Observatory to name just a few of the day's many activities.
+Throughout the park grounds, children take on the challenge of games, adults receive advice from health professionals and families tour the Observatory to name just a few of the day's many activities.
 And everyone enjoys free refreshments.

 The grounds of the Chapel Shelter—just a short walk from the Activities Building—are transformed into Fort Heritage!
 Children experience life on the American frontier by riding horses, painting totem poles, making trail mix, designing feather hair ties, and much more.